awarnock3/opensearch_mon/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 The command-line script requires a number of Perl modules.
 All should be easily available from MetaCPAN.org

--  Authen::SASL qw(Perl);
+-  Authen::SASL
--  Carp;
+-  Carp
--  Config::Tiny;
+-  Config::Tiny
--  DBI;
+-  DBI
--  Data::Dumper::Concise; # Only used for debugging
+-  Data::Dumper::Concise # Only used for debugging
--  Email::Sender::Transport::SMTP;
+-  Email::Sender::Transport::SMTP
--  Email::Stuffer;
+-  Email::Stuffer
--  Exporter;
+-  Exporter
--  FindBin;
+-  FindBin
--  Getopt::Long;
+-  Getopt::Long
--  Init qw{$config $inifile};
+-  LWP
--  LWP::Protocol::https;
+-  LWP::Protocol::https
--  LWP::UserAgent ();
+-  LWP::UserAgent
--  LWP;
--  MIME::Types;
+-  MIME::Types
--  Net::SMTP 3.0;
+-  Net::SMTP 3.0
--  Pod::Usage;
+-  Pod::Usage
--  Term::ReadKey;
+-  Term::ReadKey
--  WWW::Mechanize::Timed;
+-  WWW::Mechanize::Timed
--  XML::LibXML::PrettyPrint;
+-  XML::LibXML
--  XML::LibXML;
+-  XML::LibXML::PrettyPrint

 ### Installation

 Once you have cloned the repository into your desired location (I use /usr/local/src) and installed the necessary modules, the command-line script os_monitor.pl is ready to use.
 I run it out of cron every 12 hours as a sanity check.

 The repository also contains the Dancer2 modules to run the web interface.
 It is in ./web/Monitor.
 This is the place I suggest installing Dancer2.
 That will keep all of the code from this repository in one place, making updates easy.

 ### Create the database

 The first step is to create the database.
 There are 4 tables to create, 3 of which require populating with data of your choice.
 The file ./sql/os_monitor.sql will create the tables.
 The other 3 individual *.sql files will populate the database with sample data.

-- Table init
+- Table *init*

-- Table source
+- Table *source*

-- Table links
+- Table *links*

-- Table monitor
+- Table *monitor*

         $ mysql --user <username> -p
         Enter password:
         Welcome to the MariaDB monitor.
 Commands end with ; or \g.
         Your MariaDB connection id is 224
         Server version: 10.3.28-MariaDB MariaDB Server

         Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.

         Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

         MariaDB [(none)]> create database <dbname>;
         Query OK, 1 row affected (0.103 sec)
         MariaDB [(none)]> quit
         Bye

         $ mysql --user <dbuser> -p <dbname> < sql/os_monitor.sql
         Enter password:
         $

 ### Populate the database tables

-Load the Source table first because there are foreign key constraints to it from other tables.
+Load the *source* table first because there are foreign key constraints to it from other tables.

         $ mysql --user <dbuser> -p <dbname> < sql/source.sql
         Enter password:
         $ mysql --user <dbuser> -p <dbname> < sql/links.sql
         Enter password:
         $ mysql --user <dbuser> -p <dbname> < sql/config.sql
         Enter password:
         $

 ### Configure the ini file

 For the os_monitor script:

         $ vi os_monitor.ini
         [database]
         dbname = <dbname>
         dbuser = <dbuser>
         dbpass = <dbpassword>

         [mail]
         server = <smtphost>
         sender = <senderemail>
         login = <smtpuser>
         password = <smtppass>
         recipients = <emails>

 ### Install Dancer2